-I use them from everything from cleaning up spills and messes in my kitchen to drying my hands and trying to keep the germs away.
-And, did you know that Bounty® paper towels are a great bargain because they absorb more so you can use less* (*vs. 11″x8.8″ bargain brands)?
-Today I thought I’d share with you other uses for paper towels.
-I really enjoy Bounty® Paper Towels!
+I use them for everything from cleaning up spills and messes in my kitchen to drying my hands and trying to keep the germs away.

 1. Vegetables: I wrap lettuce in a damp paper towel to keep the lettuce extra crisp in the refrigerator; this also works for bags of carrots and cut vegetables like peppers and celery.
 Just think: no more dried out vegetables.
 Place the damp paper towel around the vegetables and place them in a plastic bag.

 2. Strawberries: Line a ¼” baking sheet with a paper towel and place strawberries in a single layer on it to keep the strawberries from getting mushy and squished, and they last longer since they are not stacked on top of each other.

 3. Cans: I use a paper towel when I’m opening a can with the can opener.
 I rinse the can, wipe it down, place the paper towel on the counter so the can doesn’t scratch it or make that chalkboard scraping sound while I open it.
 If anything in the can spill over, it’s easy to clean up and also wipe off the can opener when I’m finished.
 I have the can opener type that does not go inside the rim; if you have one of these wash it first so there is no food on it before wiping.